 - CESC runs a supervised afternoon activity programme from 15:00 – 16:30 each day.
 It is important to note that students are unsupervised from the end of the afternoon activity until they return home to their homestay provider.
 Students under the age of 18 must return by 18:00.

-- With a parent or guardian’s permission students are allowed out in the evening until their curfew time (listed above).
+- Students are allowed out in the evening if they have permission from their parent/guardian until the curfew time listed above.
 Students will be unsupervised during this period of time.